 Here are the steps I usually take when tracking down full-text articles.

-First, I like to perform these steps with VPN running in the background if off campus, for Google in particular;
+First, I like to perform these steps with VPN running in the background if off campus, for Google or Google Scholar in particular (VPN may not be a viable option behind hospital firewalls though).

-I use EndNote to collect my references (or other citation management software, if the option is available):
+Given I use EndNote to collect my references (may also be an option in other citation management software):